 These tonic herbs (yep, mushies are actually tonic herbs!) are our friends for life and part of the reason we love them so, is due to their mycelium (stick with us here); this is sort of the like the root system underneath the ground, of the visible mushroom, above the ground.
 Mycelium is some sort of magic, exactly like the root system of a plant, these dendrites soak up allllll the nutrients from their ecosystem, giving our medicinal mushies the phenomenal health-promoting effects we love 'em for.
 We have a FREE, ONLINE tonic herbalism course, which covers all the fundamentals of tonic herbalism.
 You'll continue to expand your knowledge on medicinal mushies, like the ones are we talking about here today.

 Keep reading on about the eight most powerful medicinal mushrooms you need to know about *stat*:

 Is know as 'monkey head mushroom' in Chinese and has been used for centuries; monks have traditionally used this herb to asset with focus during meditation and for general vigour and strength.
-Have you seen a picture of lion's mane?
 It looks like a brain - and that's what it helps :) Lion's mane is certainly having its time in the sun for biohacking and nootropic effects.
 The mushroom is also known for its effects on the central nervous system and is used for treating Qi deficiency in Traditional Chinese Medicine.

 We love it for: nootropic (what?!) + neuroprotective properties, add on effects from the neurological support are feeling gooooood with less anxiety and jitters, stimulates nerve growth, anti-bacterial, -candida and-inflammatory, supports stomach health (especially for healing ulcers), fortifies the five organs (spleen liver, lung, heart, kidney), gut nourishing and promotes good digestion and can aid insomnia.